 Welcome to the North Shore Chamber Music Festival – the music makers!

+What resulted was the North Shore Chamber Music Festival, which takes place each June over four days in Northbrook.
+Critics have hailed it as one of the best-kept secrets in Chicago’s classical scene, and it’s not hard to understand why.
 “World-class” is an over-used term, but we never hedge on quality, consistently inviting guest artists who live up to the descriptor.
 The programs mix old and new, the well-known and little-known, so there is always something fresh and something familiar.
-Perhaps best of all, the concerts are warm, inviting and intimate – all the qualities any worthwhile chamber-music presentation should have.
+Perhaps best of all, the concerts are warm, inviting, and intimate – all the qualities any worthwhile chamber music presentation should have.

 During this unprecedented year of 2020, we have created a new onstage/offstage series with limited in-person seating that enjoyed a livestream audience of tens of thousands of people in the Chicago area and around the globe.
 The series provided a way for our artists to stay connected to you, our dear audience, and for talented young musicians to have the opportunity of performing in concerts, and to be encouraged and supported in masterclasses with world-renowned teachers.

 Our concerts were streamed in Lurie Children’s Hospital of Chicago, Bright Star Community Outreach, and included performances by students of The Betty Haag Academy of Music.

 We are happy to announce the new season of onstage/offstage series, for more information please click here.